-Applicants should have: An honours degree or an equivalent qualification in a built environment discipline such as civil engineering, construction, surveying or architecture. • Applicants with other first degrees will be considered on an individual basis.
+Applicants should have an honours degree or an equivalent qualification in a built environment discipline such as civil engineering, construction, surveying or architecture.

 Months of entry

-- To develop skills and understanding around the principles of sustainable building with a view to delivering healthy, comfortable, efficient and environmentally friendly buildings
+- Develop skills and understanding around the principles of sustainable building with a view to delivering healthy, comfortable, efficient and environmentally friendly buildings

-- To consider how the above issues can be applied when working with existing buildings
+- Consider how the above issues can be applied when working with existing buildings

-- To take the technical knowledge gained and working within a commercial world produce convincing and robust business cases for implementing sustainable solutions.
+- Take the technical knowledge gained and working within a commercial world to produce convincing and robust business cases for implementing sustainable solutions.